U.K.’s EE will launch 5G on May 30 as Australia’s Telstra offers free 5G

 To get free lifetime 5G service, Telstra customers will need to purchase either the 5G Hub, S10 5G, or any other 5G-enabled device the carrier offers before it launches new 5G plans in June.
 Telstra’s current plans start at AU$60 ($41) for businesses and AU$70 ($48) for personal use, each with data caps.

 The carrier’s late June plans will give “everyone” access to free 5G for 12 months, a compromise designed to let customers experience the service “when they are in a 5G coverage area.”
 Based on Telstra’s 5G maps, 5G coverage currently varies wildly between cities, in some cases covering only parts of neighborhoods, while in others blanketing large areas.
-After 12 months — presumably enough time to offer proper citywide coverage — 5G will remain free to users of Telstra’s top two plans, while everyone else will pay a AU$15 ($10) monthly premium.
+After 12 months — presumably enough time to offer true citywide coverage — 5G will remain free to users of Telstra’s top two plans, while everyone else will pay a AU$15 ($10) monthly premium.